 There is no cash machine at Cocklebarrow, however in certain places, we do accept chip and PIN payment.

 We regret no refunds will be made as a result of a cancelled fixture.
-If racing is cancelled due to adverse weather conditions, the day will resume as normal.
-All other activities will be totally unaffected (Food Heaven, Family Tent, Childrens Entertaiment, Music, Tough Farmer, Dog Racing, Hound Display.........
+If racing is cancelled due to adverse weather conditions, the day is likely to resume as normal.
+All other activities will be totally unaffected (Retail heaven, Family Tent, Childrens Entertaiment, Music, Tough Farmer, Dog Racing, Hound Display.........
 In other words, there will be plenty of fun to be had, so DON'T WORRY - Come along as normal, and you will barely notice racing has been abandoned.

 Yes.
 Ian Tolputt is our official photograper.
 This is his official website where photographs can be ordered: https://iantolputtcountrysidegallery.zenfolio.com/

 Amateur photography is permitted, however please refrain from using flash photography, which can distract horses or jockeys.

 Absolutely!!
 We have a massive heated family tent specifically for you to relax in and enjoy your picnic.